edgegap/netcode-sample-unity-mirror/README.md

-# Netcode for Game Objects on Arbitrium
+# Mirror Netcode on Edgegap

 This guide will help you create a headless server on Edgegap for a Unity project using [Mirror](https://mirror-networking.com/) as its networking solution.